-Pro Tip: Make sure that when you share links to content outside of Facebook you should always link to your own CU blog whenever possible.
-This will bring your fans and potential new members to your website, where they will hopefully continue to explore and perhaps even do business with your credit union.
+Pro Tip: Make sure that when you share links to content outside of Facebook you should always link to your own Credit Union or Bank blog whenever possible.
+This will bring your fans and potential new members to your website, where they will hopefully continue to explore and perhaps even do business with you.

-But also remember that you need to capture these leads contact information with a form as soon as you can, so that you can follow up with email nurture campaigns, and then member service phone calls or emails when appropriate.
+Remember that you need to capture the contact information of these leads with a form as soon as you can, so that you can follow up with email nurture campaigns or member service phone calls or emails when appropriate.

 Avoid: Make sure that your links scale images appropriately when shared on Facebook.
 Larger images lead to more clicks.
 If images on your blog don't look great on Facebook you'll need to work with your web developer to fix this issue ASAP.